 Minimum Play Rule

 Every player is guaranteed a minimum number of plays during a game.
 Each level has a different Minimum Play Rule and Field monitor’s record and verifies the number of plays to ensure each player receives their minimum play requirements.
 All teams, except Tiny Mite, Minimum Play Rule is based on the number of players that have been certified to play in the game.
-For the competitive teams (JPW and up), the number of minimum plays will range from 6 to 10 plays.
-For Tiney Mites, all players must play a full quarter.
-All minimum play requirements must be satisfied by the end of the 3rd quarter.

 All parents are asked to stay at least 30 feet from the sidelines at all times.